code-n-debug/cnd-blogs/02. How to Send Emails in Node.js using Nodemailer/README.md

 # Getting Started

-One of the popular packages that NodeJS developer used to send email is [nodemailer](https://nodemailer.com/about/).
+One of the popular packages that NodeJS developers used to send email is [nodemailer](https://nodemailer.com/about/).
 It allows you to easily integrate email sending to your application.

 ### Installation
 Let's create a project folder then initialize our [npm](https://www.npmjs.com/) by running these commands.